emiyablake/emiyablake/README.md

 ### 🌱 Currently Learning
 - Next.js + Tailwind to improve UI and performance
-- Software architecture and best coding practices
+- Game design + Unity

 📫 **Want to chat?** Connect with me on [LinkedIn](#www.linkedin.com/in/mara-júlia-ávila-553154249)  or drop a message here! 🚀✨
 <!--